 - 2 cups flour (+ 1 tbsp)

 - 1 can condensed milk (400gr)

 - ¼ cup raisins

-Add the eggs, the sugar, the salt, the melted butter and the cinnamon and mix well.
+Add the eggs, sugar, salt, melted butter and cinnamon, and mix well.

 Cover the raisins with a little bit of flour and add them to the dough.

 Pour the mix into a buttered cake pan and take to the oven for 40 minutes.